 AMSing on Nakee La

-While this was happening, a someone called my name and I realized that my ears had popped!
+While this was happening, someone called my name, and I realized that my ears had popped!
 The voice came from so far away.
 Coupling this awareness with the banging of the hand cream bottle – my head exploded.
-Suddenly the comprehension was too much, I felt my body was not well and I didn’t understand what was happening.
+Suddenly the comprehension was too much; I felt my body was not well, and I didn’t understand what was happening.

 Healthy Tip: Lack of oxygen can lead to foggy and delayed decision making.
 Try not putting any undue pressure on yourself and listen to your body.